pfsense/docs/source/releases/2-0-2-new-features-and-changes.rst

 -  `#2057 <http://redmine.pfsense.org/issues/2057>`__ Add a checkbox
    that disables automatically generating negate rules for directly connected networks and VPNs.
--  Mark “Destination server” as a required field for DHCP Relay
+-  Mark "Destination server" as a required field for DHCP Relay
 -  Clarify the potential pitfalls when setting the Frequency Probe and Down parameters.
 -  Add a PHP Shell shortcut to disable referer check (playback